dcunited001/dcunited001.github.io/_drafts/information-warfare.md

             - yet, deceiving someone in this state only to have that group of people find out later will end up backfiring

+- the dynamics and mechanics of information creation, storage, diffusion, persistence and elimination are being dramatically transformed month after month.
+  - the only thing that is certain is that change is exponential. anyone dictating their policy with a static vision of the future will be blindsided. (their fortunes will be found in a future past)
+  - what story will history tell about me and all the people like me? what do you actually plan on doing?

 - as sociohierarchical territory shrinks, the number of people also shrinks who have influence over a proportionally greater amount of people